ingenieux/bp-lambda/README.md

 Notice that your code is upload to S3 and then called.
 As such, you can easily add multiple functions into a single file, and simply copy the deploy_function_code lines at the bottom to reflect your extra modules.

+## A Client Stub

+If you want a client Stub, there's one at http://plnkr.co/r823d0VTmvD2qDHuwnVj (bootstrap, jQuery, AWS SDK for JavaScript in the Browser, and Amazon Cognito).

+See its README.md file to configure it properly

 ## Using on Codeship

 In order to use it in your codeship.io projects, then: